DigiCert KnowledgeBase - Technical Support-hero

 End of life for using WHOIS-based DCV methods

 Important: This is a dynamic article.
-We will update it if new information becomes available.
+We will update as new information becomes available.
 Save this page and periodically check back for the latest information.

-On November 14, 2024, the CA/Browser Forum adopted Ballot SC-80v3: Sunset the Use of WHOIS to Identify Domain Contacts and Relying DCV Methods.
-To comply with industry changes mandated by the ballot, certificate authorities (CAs), such as DigiCert, must stop using WHOIS to identify domain contacts for email, fax, SMS, postal mail, and phone domain control validation (DCV) methods.
+The CA/Browser Forum recently adopted Ballot SC-80v3: Sunset the Use of WHOIS to Identify Domain Contacts and Relying DCV Methods.
+To comply with the industry changes mandated by the ballot, certificate authorities (CAs), such as DigiCert, must stop using WHOIS to identify domain contacts for email, fax, SMS, postal mail, and phone domain control validation (DCV) methods.
 Note that DigiCert only supports the email and phone WHOIS-based DCV methods.

-DigiCert's timeline ensures we update our domain control validation process to remove support for the WHOIS-based DCV methods and stop reusing existing WHOIS-based domain validations before the timelines specified in Ballot SC-80v3.
+DigiCert's timeline ensures we update our domain control validation process to remove support for the WHOIS-based DCV method and stop reusing existing WHOIS-based domain validations before the timelines specified in Ballot SC-80v3.

 The changes below affect all DigiCert domain validations, including the following certificate types: TLS, Verified Mark and Common Mark, Secure Email (S/MIME), DirectAssured, and DirectTrust.